BolajiAyodeji/Blogposts/cjvvei43q0011e4s131vmolae.md

 ```
+user.last_name = 'Samson';
-user.last_name = 'Samson';// this won't work, user is still immutable!
+// this won't work, user is still immutable!
 ```

 ```
+user.contact.telephone = 07054394926;
-user.contact.telephone = 07054394926;// this will work because the nested object is not frozen
+// this will work because the nested object is not frozen
 ```

 ```